How To Make An Engine Run On Water As Fuel?

 Have you heard of hydrogen fuel cells?
 Hydrogen is in a lot of things.
 It’s everywhere.
 About 75% of the mass in the universe is hydrogen.
 That’s a lot, but hydrogen is a bit energetic molecule.
 It likes binding with other molecules.
 So if you want to get hydrogen by itself, you’ve got to be a small home wrecker, get all up in that, and break it up sometimes by using electricity.

-Once you break up water, you can store that hydrogen and use it as fuel.
+You can store that hydrogen once you break up water and use it as fuel.
 Michael Faraday first discovered the phenomenon of electrolysis back in 1834.
 So why hasn’t it been a thing in the past century?
 It’s those dang electrodes.

-Many materials corrode as soon as the current is applied, so they don’t last in the long term.
+Many materials corrode when the current is applied, so they don’t last long.
 So you want an anode material that is resistant to damage from oxidation and a cathode material that is resistant to damage from reduction.
 But both need to be capable of the appropriate reaction.

 What is the future of hydrogen fuel/water-powered?